ibm-cloud-docs/Cloudant/query/cloudant-geo.md

 specify,
 or search for documents based on a spatial relationship.
 In effect, {{site.data.keyword.cloudant_short_notm}} uses geometry to provide an extra way of expressing the relationship between and within documents.

-For example, you specify a document that is considered "contained" if it has a geospatial characteristic that fits within a given geospatial polygon, which is defined by a series of points.
+For example, you specify a document that is considered `contained` if it has a geospatial characteristic that fits within a given geospatial polygon, which is defined by a series of points.

 See an example of a relationship that uses a geospatial polygon: